-Dear Campus Community Member,
+Dear Campus Community Members and Readers,

 The University of Nebraska-Lincoln Police Department (UNLPD) is committed to providing a safe and secure community for students, faculty, staff, and visitors on campus to support the three university missions of teaching, research, and service.
-The department is comprised of state certified police officers, security officers, public safety telecommunicators, and civilian support staff providing law enforcement and security services to the University of Nebraska-Lincoln campus.
+The department is comprised of state certified police officers, security officers, public safety telecommunicators, and civilian support staff providing law enforcement and security services to the University of Nebraska-Lincoln campus at all hours of the day, every day of the year.
 This report represents our ongoing effort to inform you of the safety services programs and resources available to the campus community to help maintain a safe and secure environment.